Authenteq Privacy Statement

 You have the right to obtain your personal data in a structured, commonly used and machine-readable format.
 You have the right to transmit your data to another Controller.
 Where technically feasible, you have the right to have your data transmitted directly from us to another Controller.

-On grounds relating to your particular situation, you have the right to object at any time to the processing of your personal data which is carried out on the basis of Article 6 paragraph 1 lit. f) GDPR.
+On grounds relating to your particular situation, you have the right to object at any time to the processing of your personal data which is carried out on the basis of legitimate interests.
 Such grounds exist, in particular, if they underline your interests and outweigh our interest in the respective data processing.
 If your personal data are processed in order to carry out direct advertising, you have the right to object at any time to the processing of personal data for the purpose of such advertising; this also applies to profiling, insofar as it is associated with such direct advertising.

-If you give us the consent to process your personal data, you have the right to revoke your consent at any time.
-The revocation of the consent does not affect the legality of the processing carried out on the basis of the consent until the revocation.
+If you consent to the processing of your personal data, you have the right to revoke your consent at any time.
+This revocation of the consent does not affect the legality of the processing carried out on the basis of the consent until the revocation.

 8.8 Right to lodge a complaint with the supervisory authority

 If you would like more information about how we process your personal data, please contact us at firstname.lastname@example.org.
 You also have the right to address the supervisory authority for any questions or complaints. you would like to raise a concern with a supervisory authority, a list of contact points is available here.